vsrinivas/fuchsia/docs/syscalls/port_wait.md

 Upon return, if successful *packet* will contain the earliest (in FIFO order) available packet data with **port_queue**().

+A *timeout* of 0 can be used to get a pending packet if availabe.
+If there is no packet available the return is ERR_TIMED_OUT.
+The special value **MX_TIME_INFINITE** can be used to wait forever for a packet.

 Unlike **mx_wait_one**() and **mx_wait_many**() only one waiting thread is released (per available packet) which makes IO ports amenable to be serviced